Eric Lonergan, Mark Blyth

-Introduction: from economics to angrynomics Dialogue 1 Public anger and the energy of tribes Dialogue 2 The moral mobs and their handlers Dialogue 3 Macroangrynomics: capitalism as hardware Dialogue 4 Microangrynomics: private stressors, uncertainty and risk Dialogue 5 Calming the anger: from angrynomics to an economics that works for everyone Conclusions
+Introduction: from economics to angrynomics Dialogue 1 Public anger and the energy of tribes Dialogue 2 The moral mobs and their handlers Dialogue 3 Macroangrynomics: capitalism as hardware, with crashes and resets Dialogue 4 Microangrynomics: private stressors, uncertainty and risk Dialogue 5 Calming the anger: from angrynomics to an economics that works for everyone Postscript: angrynomics in a pandemic Conclusions

 Eric Lonergan is a macro hedge-fund manager in London.
 He studied PPE at Oxford and has an MSc in economics and philosophy from the London School of Economics.
 He is the author of Money (2009/2014).